15 Types of Curtains to Match Any Decor & Need

 Window Treatment Set

 A window treatment set is pretty much the complete package.
 In most cases, it has two curtains and a valance.
+The most complete sets will include a sheer backing and tassels, too.
 It's like a combination of a semi-opaque curtain and a sheer curtain.

 Sometimes, you even get accessories like tiebacks or a curtain rod along with it.
 If you know the measurements of your window and this is your style, you’re pretty much sorted.
 Don't forget to consider one of the curtain rod alternatives to show how creative you can be.